 The plateau is home to the nationally endangered species of carnivorous land snail Powelliphanta patrickensis.
 A population of the even more endangered snail Powelliphanta augusta was moved from the Stockton Plateau to Mt Rochford in 2007.

 Insects found on the plateau are similar to those normally found at higher altitudes.
 Many are large-bodied species.

 Other significant native species include the great-spotted kiwi (roroa), that can be heard calling at night.

 During the daytime you may be able to see:

 West Coast green gecko, forest gecko and speckled skink are normally out of sight but roam around the area.

 Predator numbers are low on the plateau and this is potentially why species such as the large-bodied invertebrates have survived there.

 DOC carries out predator control operations when predator levels or seed levels are high (mast events) enough.
 These levels are determined through various methods of monitoring.

 Human activity around the plateau has introduced weeds – mainly gorse, broom and the rush Juncus squarrosus.
 These are controlled annually.
-Thanks to intensive weed control, there has been a noticeable reduction of weeds here since 2003.

 For many decades Denniston was New Zealand's largest producing coal mine.
 Today its significance is reflected by its status as a Category 1 Historic Place.
-Read about Denniston's history.